shamil-sadigov/Distributed-Circuit-Breaker/README.md

 ## Context

-Circuit breaker can be thought as a resilient wrapper of the an external system state which allows you to prevent overwheming external system with redundant request and fail fast or fallback when the external system is not healthy.
+Circuit breaker can be thought as a resilient wrapper of the an external system state which allows you to prevent overwheming external system with redundant request , save from unnecessary resource consumption and fail fast/fallback when the external system is not healthy.

 Goto solution for applying circuit breakers is lovely [Polly](https://github.com/App-vNext/Polly) library.
 It allows you to nicely create/reuse circuit breakers that can be shared across the application code.
 But Circuit Breaker of Polly is in-memory, its state is available only within one application instance.

 What if we want to share the same circuit breaker with other services in order for them to be also aware of that the external system unhealthiness ?

-## Singleton Circuit breaker approach
+## Common approach.
+Singleton Circuit breaker

 Let's say that we have some order service that can place order.